ThienNguyen1410/Android-App-Analyzer/README.md

               --categories, --cs     List all categories                       [boolean]
               --collections, --cols  List all collection of app on play store  [boolean] -d, --download             Download apk                              [boolean]
-          -h, --help                 Show help                                 [boolean]
+              --resign, --rs         Check apk can be re-sign or not           [boolean] -h, --help                 Show help                                 [boolean]
         ```